fiznool/Recognizr/README.md

 `{ 'family' : '{family}', 'version' : '{version}' }`
 where:
 - `{family}` is the browser family: one of *safari*, *chrome*, *android*, *firefox*, *msie*, *blackberry* or *unknown*
 - `{version}` is an array which represents the version number of the browser or OS, separated by category from major to minor.
-For example, a for a device running iOS 5.1, the value would be ['5', '1'].
+For example, for a device running iOS 5.1, the value would be ['5', '1'].

 ### `scroll`
 Returns an object: